Battle of Leptis Parva: Background

 In 241 BC 20,000 foreign troops who had been employed by Carthage in the fighting on Sicily during the First Punic War (264 to 241 BC) were recalled to the Carthaginian homeland in North Africa (in what is now Tunisia) to be paid and despatched home.
-A dispute over the payment of wages owed developed and late in the year the troops mutinied under the leadership of Spendius and Matho starting the Mercenary War.
+A dispute over the payment of wages owed developed and late in the year the troops mutinied under the leadership of Spendius and Mathos starting the Mercenary War.
 They were supported by an uprising of Carthage's oppressed dependent territories and 70,000 Africans flocked to join them, bringing supplies and finance.

 War-weary Carthage fared poorly in the initial engagements of the war, especially under the generalship of Hanno, and was under blockade for most of the war.
 At some point during 240 BC the Carthaginians raised another, smaller, force, which was placed under the command of Hamilcar Barca, who had commanded the Carthaginian forces on Sicily for the last six years of the First Punic War.
 After a significant victory over a rebel army led by Spendius at the Battle of the Bagradas River Hamilcar was given joint command of the army.
 Hamilcar and Hanno were political opponents and had different approaches to fighting the war, so there was no military cooperation between them.
 Hamilcar campaigned successfully, initially demonstrating leniency in an attempt to woo the rebels over.
 To ensure a great hatred between the armies, and so prevent their men being tempted to desert to the Carthaginians, in 240 BC Spendius tortured 700 Carthaginian prisoners to death, and henceforth the war was pursued with great brutality.
 Hamilcar was given supreme command in 239 BC.

 Meanwhile, the rebels under Mathos had blockaded the Carthaginian-supporting cities of Utica and Hippo (modern Bizerte) and put an army under Spendius into the field.
 Eventually the rebel field army was destroyed and Spendius captured and crucified.
 Despite the inhabitants of Utica and Hippo slaughtering their Carthaginian garrisons and going over to the rebels in 239 BC, the following year Mathos and his army left the area around Carthage and marched 160 km south to the wealthy port city of Leptis Parva (just south of the modern city of Monastir, Tunisia).
 This was the capital of the prosperous Byzacium region and had risen against Carthage earlier in the war.
 The historian Dexter Hoyos speculates that the rebels may have been hoping to leave the area by sea.